• Skip to primary navigation

 Disclosure: This post contains Amazon affiliate links.
 If you purchase something through the link, I may receive a small commission at no extra charge to you.

-Iced Watermelon Matcha in two tall glasses.
+Iced Watermelon Matcha in two tall glasses with mint and lemon.

 Foodie Extravaganza

-Foodie Extravaganza is a monthly party hosted by bloggers who love food!
-Each month we incorporate one main ingredient or theme from The Nibble into recipes to share with you and Caroline of Caroline’s Cooking chose to celebrate National Watermelon Month for today’s event!
-Other foods celebrated in July include ice cream, macaroni, strawberry sundae, hot dog, milk chocolate, cotton candy, tequila, cheesecake, Caesar salad, and more.
+Each month we incorporate one main ingredient or theme from The Nibble into recipes to share with you.
+Caroline of Caroline’s Cooking chose to celebrate National Watermelon Month for today’s event!

 Iced Watermelon Matcha